 - Parent and child activity workshops are held on a regular basis to help parents and carers find out about the curriculum and teaching methods used in school so that they can support their child’s learning and progress.

-- Parents of children with SEND are invited to attend a Structured Conversation with their child’s teacher in the autumn and summer terms to review their child’s progress, identify targets and share other information that will help their child.
+- Parents of children with SEND are invited to attend a meeting with their child’s teacher in the autumn and summer terms to review their child’s progress, identify targets and share other information that will help their child.

 - All parents are invited to a termly consultation meeting to discuss their child’s progress.

-- Parents are invited to attend a consultation evening with the SENDco in the Spring and Summer term.
+- Parents are invited to attend a consultation day/evening with the SENDco each term.

 - Home school books are used to support communication between home and school for some pupils.